Milan

 Penguin Books

-1968: is commissioned for the covers of sixteen science fiction novels for Penguin Books, to be published the following two years
+1968: is commissioned for the cover design of sixteen science fiction novels for Penguin Books, to be published the following two years

 Typomundus 20/2